rightjs/rightjs-docs/docs/en/docs/core/util.md

     $break() -> void

-Initiates a manual break in case of callback based iterations
+Initiates a manual break in case of callback based iterations.

     [1,2,3,4].walk(function(value, i) {
       if (i > 1) $break();